valterekholm/emanuel_theme_builder/README.md

 I have come the point where I wonder how CSS should be added.

-create_db.sql is done with sudo mysqldump -d -h localhost emanoel_theme_builder > create_db.sql
+create_db.sql is done with sudo mysqldump -u root -p -d -h localhost emanoel_theme_builder > create_db.sql